websight-io/docs/docs/cms/developers/quick-start/index.md

 Running:  lunatitle.cy.ts                                                                 (1 of 1)

   Luna Title component
     1) renders correctly in preview mode
-  2) renders correctly in edit mode
+    ✓ renders correctly in edit mode (3529ms)

-0 passing (8s)
+  1 passing (14s)
-2 failing
+  1 failing

   1) Luna Title component
        renders correctly in preview mode:

-    AssertionError: expected '<h6.hl-title__heading.hl-title__heading--size-5>' to have CSS property 'font-size' with the value '20px', but the value was '25.008px'
+      Timed out retrying after 10000ms
       + expected - actual

       -'25.008px'
       +'20px'

-    ...

-2) Luna Title component
-     renders correctly in edit mode:

-    Timed out retrying after 4000ms
-    + expected - actual

-    { 'sling:resourceType': 'luna/components/lunatitle',
-       title: 'New heading',
-       showSubtitle: 'true',
-    -  overlineSize: 'hl-title__heading--size-5',
-       subtitle: 'New overline text',
-       'jcr:primaryType': 'nt:unstructured',
-       headingLevel: 'h1',
-       headingSize: 'hl-title__heading--size-2' }
 ```

 When a functional test fails, you should check why.
 It is expected in this case, as you implemented new requirements.
-Firstly, you updated the default font size of the overline component (to ensure consistency with the design).
-Secondly, you added a new property to the dialog for the component.
-The tests recognized both changes, and you should adjust them as well.
+You updated the default font size of the overline component (to ensure consistency with the design).
+The tests recognized the change, and you should adjust them as well.
 The following section explains how to do so.

 !!! info "Hint"